knull-reaper/stock_ease/Stock_Ease/ProjectReport.md

 **1.1.
 Project Background, Domain Choice, and Scope:**

-> This project, "Stock\_Ease," was undertaken to fulfill the requirements of the PROG1322 course assignment.
-The primary objective was to design, develop, test, and document a robust, data-driven web application, thereby demonstrating a practical understanding of the core software engineering principles and technologies covered in the course.
+> We undertook this project, "Stock\_Ease," to fulfill the requirements of the PROG1322 course assignment.
+Our primary objective was to design, develop, test, and document a robust, data-driven web application, thereby demonstrating our practical understanding of the core software engineering principles and technologies covered in the course.
+Our project evolved beyond basic CRUD to include integration with simulated external hardware (weight sensors) and real-time UI updates.

-The chosen domain for this project is **Inventory Management**.
-This domain was selected for several reasons:
+We chose the domain of **Inventory Management** for this project for several reasons:
 *   **Practical Relevance:** Inventory management is a fundamental challenge faced by businesses of all sizes, making the project relatable and demonstrating the application of learned skills to solve real-world problems.
-*   **Technical Requirements Alignment:** It naturally lends itself to implementing core database concepts (tables, relationships), full CRUD (Create, Read, Update, Delete) operations, data validation, and potentially more advanced features like reporting and real-time notifications.
+*   **Technical Requirements Alignment:** It naturally lends itself to implementing core database concepts (tables, relationships), full CRUD (Create, Read, Update, Delete) operations, data validation, and advanced features like reporting, real-time notifications, and external system integration.
-*   **Scalability Demonstration:** While implemented as a local application for this assignment, the underlying principles are applicable to larger, enterprise-level inventory systems.
+*   **Scalability Demonstration:** While we implemented it as a local application for this assignment, the underlying principles (MVC, EF Core, services, SignalR) are applicable to larger, enterprise-level inventory systems.

-**Stock\_Ease** is designed as a foundational inventory management system suitable for small businesses or individual use.
+We designed **Stock\_Ease** as a foundational inventory management system.
 Its core purpose is to provide a centralized platform to:
-*   **Track Products:** Maintain a catalog of products, including details like name, barcode, current quantity on hand, minimum desired stock level (threshold), and expiry dates where applicable.
+*   **Track Products:** Maintain a catalog of products, including details like name, barcode, current quantity (manual tracking) or current weight (sensor tracking), minimum desired stock level (threshold based on quantity or weight), associated sensor ID, and expiry dates.
-*   **Manage Stock Levels:** Record incoming stock (purchases, returns) and outgoing stock (sales, disposals) through transactions.
+*   **Manage Stock Levels:** Record incoming stock (purchases, returns) and outgoing stock (sales, disposals) through manual transactions.
+Automatically update stock levels based on simulated weight sensor readings.
-*   **Monitor Inventory Health:** Automatically generate alerts when product quantities fall below predefined minimum thresholds.
+*   **Monitor Inventory Health:** Automatically generate alerts when product quantities/weights fall below predefined minimum thresholds, incorporating logic for restocking periods and potential product absence.
+Provide real-time visual feedback on stock levels.
-*   **User Accountability:** Associate transactions and reports with specific users (though full authentication/authorization is outside the current scope).
+*   **User Accountability:** Associate manual transactions and reports with specific users.
-*   **Basic Reporting:** Provide a mechanism to generate simple inventory reports (the current implementation is basic and could be expanded).
+*   **Alert Management:** Display current (unread) alerts and provide a history of acknowledged (read) alerts.
+*   **Sensor Monitoring:** Display the status and last known weight reported by connected sensors.

-The application aims to replace manual tracking methods (like spreadsheets or paper logs), reducing errors, improving efficiency, and providing better visibility into inventory status.
+Our application aims to replace manual tracking methods, reducing errors, improving efficiency, and providing enhanced, real-time visibility into inventory status, including integration with physical monitoring devices.

 **1.2.
 Alignment with Learning Outcomes:** ✅

-> This project meticulously addresses the specified PROG1322 course learning outcomes:
+> Our project meticulously addresses the specified PROG1322 course learning outcomes:

 *   **LO1: Design and Create a Distributed Database Application:**
-    *   ✅ Designed and implemented a relational database schema using Microsoft SQL Server with appropriate tables, keys, and relationships.
+    *   ✅ We designed and implemented a relational database schema using Microsoft SQL Server with appropriate tables, keys (PK/FK), data types, nullability constraints, and relationships to accurately model the inventory domain, including sensor-related data.
-    *   ✅ Utilized Entity Framework Core (Code First) for programmatic schema definition and management.
+    *   ✅ We utilized Entity Framework Core (Code First) for programmatic schema definition, evolution (via migrations), and management, enhancing maintainability.
-    *   *(See Section 2 for details)*
+    *   *(See Section 2 for extensive details)*

 *   **LO2: Implement Automated Testing (TDD):**
-    *   ✅ Developed T-SQL scripts for database-level data integrity validation.
+    *   ✅ We developed T-SQL scripts for database-level data integrity validation, ensuring fundamental rules are enforced at the source.
-    *   ✅ Implemented C# Unit Tests (MSTest) with mocking (Moq) and isolation (In-Memory DB) for application logic, demonstrating TDD concepts.
+    *   ✅ We implemented C# Unit Tests (MSTest) with mocking (Moq) and isolation (In-Memory DB) for core application logic (specifically the initial `ProductsController`), demonstrating TDD concepts. *Note: Our testing coverage for newer features like sensor integration requires further expansion.*
     *   *(See Section 5 for details)*

 *   **LO3: Develop an Integrated Data-Driven Web Application:**
-    *   ✅ Built upon ASP.NET Core 8 MVC, integrating with SQL Server.
+    *   ✅ We built the application upon ASP.NET Core 8 MVC, integrating seamlessly with a Microsoft SQL Server database.
-    *   ✅ Leveraged EF Core 8 and LINQ extensively for data access.
+    *   ✅ We leveraged EF Core 8 and LINQ extensively for type-safe and efficient data access and manipulation across controllers and services.
-    *   ✅ Developed a functional CRUD web interface using Razor Views.
+    *   ✅ We developed a functional CRUD web interface using Razor Views for managing all core entities.
+    *   ✅ We implemented advanced features including an API endpoint for external data ingestion (`WeightIntegrationController`), real-time UI updates using SignalR (`TransactionHub`), and background service logic (`WeightSensorStatusService`).
-    *   ✅ Adhered to a multi-layer design via the MVC pattern.
+    *   ✅ We adhered to a multi-layer design via the MVC pattern, further enhanced by the introduction of a dedicated service layer for sensor status management.
-    *   *(See Sections 3 & 4 for details)*
+    *   *(See Sections 3 & 4 for extensive details)*

 *   **LO4: Present and Document Your Work:**
-    *   ✅ This comprehensive written report serves as the primary documentation deliverable.
+    *   ✅ This comprehensive written report serves as the primary documentation deliverable, detailing the project's design rationale, implementation steps, challenges, testing procedures, schema diagrams, code snippets, and alignment with course outcomes.

 ---